parrenthesis/character-ai/configs/hardware/README.md

 **Expected Performance**:
 - STT: 30-50ms
 - LLM: 800ms-1.2s
-- TTS: 8-10s (CPU fallback due to PyTorch 2.8 CUDA issue)
+- TTS: 500ms (GPU-accelerated with PyTorch 2.9+)

-**Note**: Currently using CPU fallback for TTS due to CUDA compatibility issue with XTTS v2 on PyTorch 2.8.0+cu128.
-GPU acceleration investigation ongoing.
+**Note**: GPU acceleration is enabled by default with PyTorch 2.9.0+cu128.
+For optimal performance, ensure CUDA is available and models are loaded on GPU.

 ### Orange Pi 5 (`orange_pi.yaml`)